EddyVerbruggen/nativescript-barcodescanner/README.md

     ```

 ## Changelog
+2.0.0  Conversion to TypeScript (note that the JS require syntax is now slightly different!)
 1.5.0  Automatic permission handling & you can now us the volume up/down buttons to toggle the torch (on both iOS and Android)
 1.4.0  Bulk scanning